OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 You can report alleged copyright infringement by emailing the above information to copyright@spideroak.com.

-You can also mail a copyright notice to: Laura Gowans, SpiderOak, Inc., 5920 Nall Avenue, Suite 200, Mission KS 66202, USA.
+You can also mail a copyright notice to: Laura Gowans, SpiderOak, Inc.,  11944 W 95th St #143 Lenexa, KS 66215.

 Our response to notices of alleged copyright infringement may include removing or restricting access to allegedly infringing material.
 If we remove or restrict access to content in response to a copyright notice, we’ll make a good-faith effort to get in touch with the affected account holder to provide information about the situation, including a copy of the takedown notice and instructions for filing a counter-notification.